The Case Against Miracles edited by John W Loftus

 3 Then you ask if there have been any miracles with proper evidence that justifies belief that they have happened.

-Religionists say that it is an evidence matter and they condemn any approach that just wonders if they happen without considering evidence.
-But there is nothing wrong with it for you do the logic first and see if miracles are possible.
+Religionists say that a miracle is an evidence matter.
+They say they condemn any approach that just wonders whether or not they happen without considering evidence.
+But why not do the logic first and see if miracles are possible and if they are they could be from a good source?
 Then you go to the evidence.
 Evidence is no good if it is evidence for something that cannot be true so logic has to underpin it.

 A QUESTION OF EVIDENCE?

-Believers say there is good evidence.
+Believers say there is quality positive evidence.
 Unbelievers say there is not.
 Believers only mean there is good evidence for certain miracles but other believers will dispute that.
 It is very messy.

 This book says that extraordinary miracle type claims need extraordinary evidence - the ECREE Principle as John Loftus calls it in his chapter.
 I prefer to say, "Extraordinary claims need hard evidence".
 It is clearer and avoids the questioning person being accused of bias.
 It means the same thing.